2025 Grand Blanc Township church attack: Attack

 The attack began at approximately 10:25 a.m.
 EDT.
-Witnesses reported that Sanford rammed his GMC Sierra pickup truck through the church's front doors.
+Witnesses reported that Sanford rammed his GMC Sierra pickup truck into a brick wall on the south side of the building, directly beneath the steeple.
 He then exited the vehicle armed with an assault rifle and opened fire on a church service attended by hundreds of people, including children.
 Witnesses reported that Sanford was wearing camouflage pants.
 A church member recounted hearing a big bang that forced the doors open.
 Another member, while helping elderly people into a vehicle to escape, saw Sanford deliberately target the vehicle.
 At some point Sanford set the building on fire, likely using gasoline as an accelerant, destroying most of the building and killing two church members inside.
 Grand Blanc Township firefighters extinguished the fire sometime between noon and 1 p.m.; by 8 p.m. the bodies of both church members killed in the fire had been recovered.

 Grand Blanc Township Police Chief William Renye initially reported that a Michigan Department of Natural Resources conservation officer and a Grand Blanc Township police officer arrived within 30 seconds of the first 911 call.
 Renye then said the officers killed Sanford during an exchange of gunfire in the parking lot within eight minutes of the first call.
 On October 3, the township police department released a 47-second video captured by the body camera of one of the responding officers.
 Reyne said a review of call logs and the footage showed that only 3 minutes and 47 seconds had elapsed between the two officers receiving the call from dispatch and killing Sanford.
 The department accordingly released an updated timeline: